-This section describes our compensation philosophy, policies and programs and discusses the compensation provided in 2017 to our President and CEO, our CFO and our three other most highly compensated executive officers.
-In 2017, these executive officers continued to grow and contribute to the success of Bell.
+This section describes our compensation philosophy, policies and programs and discusses the compensation provided in 2019 to our President and CEO, our CFO and our three other most highly compensated executive officers.
+In 2019, these executive officers continued to grow and contribute to the success of Bell.
 They are referred to in this document as the "NEOs" and are as follows:

-- George A. Cope, President and CEO - · Glen LeBlanc, EVP and Chief Financial Officer - Wade Oosterman, Group President Bell Canada and BCE and Chief Brand Officer - John Watson, EVP Customer Experience - Stephen Howe, EVP and Chief Technology Officer
+- George A. Cope, President and CEO (now former) - · Glen LeBlanc, EVP and Chief Financial Officer - · Wade Oosterman, Vice Chair and Group President - Mirko Bibic, Chief Operating Officer (now President and CEO) - Stephen Howe, EVP and Chief Technology Officer

-Overall objective of the executive compensation program 9.1
+9.1 Overall objective of the executive compensation program

-Our executive compensation is based on a pay-for-performance philosophy.
-Its overall goal is to create sustainable value for shareholders by:
+Our executive compensation program is based on a pay-for-performance philosophy.
+The overall goal is to create sustainable value for shareholders by:

-- attracting, motivating and retaining the executive officers needed to drive the business strategy, and - · rewarding them for financial and operating performance and leadership excellence.
+- attracting, motivating and retaining the executive officers needed to drive the business strategy, and - rewarding them for financial and operating performance and leadership excellence.